-Strategy and Modernisation
+Strategy & Modernisation

 This course details the elements of the Public Service Modernisation programme.
 It relates them to their origins in 'New Public Management' and the problems confronting the public sector.
 The programme shares many characteristics with movements for public sector change in other Western states.
 The Irish experience will be compared and contrasted with these.

-The course also provides an understanding of the main concepts and elements of strategic management including: (i) an understanding of strategic issues (strategic analysis); (ii) the considerations and means of deciding on the exact strategies to be followed by an organisation (strategy evaluation); and (iii) the main issues that organisations must manage in order to realise their strategic direction (strategy implementation).
-It investigates how different organisational contexts impact on aspects of strategic management.
-It examines how strategies are realised and affected by the internal cultural and political processes operating in the organization
+The course examines the theory and the practice of strategic management in the Public Sector.
+It provides an understanding of the main concepts and elements of strategic management including: (i) an understanding of strategic issues (strategic analysis); (ii) the considerations and means of deciding on the exact strategies to be followed by an organisation (strategy evaluation); and (iii) the main issues that organisations must manage in order to realise their strategic direction (strategy implementation).

+The course investigates how different organisational contexts impact on aspects of strategic management.
+It examines how strategies are realised and affected by the internal cultural and political processes operating in the organization.